 Counterfeit raw materials can also pose a serious issue.
 When supply chains are disrupted, reduced availability of raw materials can lead to a rise in counterfeits which emerge to fill the gap in supply.
 Even in times of normal demand, counterfeiters may exploit weaknesses in supply chains by offering lower than normal prices.
 Such threats contaminate legitimate supply chains, putting both businesses and consumers at risk

 We are seeing this issue today with the rise in counterfeit chips for semiconductors.
-Counterfeit and sub-standard chips are a constant problem in the semiconductor supply chain – but today, with global supply chains in legitimate turmoil, and business across the world struggling to get hold of the chips they need to create all manner of different electronic products, the issue is bigger than ever.
+Counterfeit and sub-standard chips are a constant problem in the semiconductor supply chain – but today, with global supply chains in turmoil, and business across the world struggling to get hold of the chips they need to create all manner of different electronic products, the issue is bigger than ever.

 The issue is not limited to semiconductor chips – counterfeit components and raw materials create health and safety risks that affect a wide range of industries.